 In 1990, the team had 12 top-five finishes, but victory remained elusive as it won its first and only race of the year at Dover in September.
 Several weeks later at the Cup Series season finale in Atlanta, Bill Elliott appeared to have the best car of the day, leading 94 of the 328 laps of the Atlanta Journal 500.

 With just over 30 laps remaining, the caution flag came out.
 In the front of the pack, Bill Elliott darted down pit road, the television cameras trained on him as he pitted.
 What happened next, the cameras captured, and the national television audience at home watched in horror.

 Mike Rich and the rest of Elliott’s pit crew went to work on the lead car.
 The second-place car of Ricky Rudd approached from behind headed toward its stall, located directly in front of Elliott’s.
 As Rudd attempted to brake, the rear wheels of his Chevrolet locked up, sending his car spinning out of control straight toward Elliott’s car.

 NASCAR implements pit road changes following death

 Tommy Cole, Bill Elliott’s jack man, was hit and sent flying.
 He suffered a broken arm and spent the night in the hospital.
 Mike Rich, however, never had a chance.
 He was pinned between the two cars and suffered head and chest injuries.
-He was airlifted to a nearby hospital, underwent surgery, but died hours later.
+He was airlifted to a nearby hospital and underwent surgery but died hours later.